Revised September 26, 2019

 ARTICLE I — NAME AND ORGANIZATION

 Sec.
-1. This organization shall be known as the GLOCESTER BUSINESS ASSOCIATION, hereinafter referred to as the GBA or as the Association.
+1. This organization is incorporated under the laws of the state of Rhode Island and shall be known as the Glocester Business Association, hereafter referred to as the GBA or the Corporation.

 Sec.
 2. The Glocester Business Association is an independent group organized, established, and existing under the laws of the state of Rhode Island, with a member base in the Town of Glocester, Rhode Island.

 Sec.
 1. The purposes of the GBA shall be: